Baguuc/quickserving/docs/routes.md

 ## Docs
 This page covers documentation about route configuration attributes.

-## Overall
+# Overall
-Routes are split into following types, each one is described below
+Routes are split into following types, each one is described below.

 ## File route
 The file route is used for serving a specific file for a server to a client.